itslubin/itslubin/README.md

 ## About me

 I love building software to help people to do what they couldn’t do before.
 I am passionate about innovation and using technology to enable others and feel most fulfilled when doing so.
 Computers :computer: have always given me a platform to emphasise my creativity and increase my general knowledge.
-Currently, I am learning more about Cloud, Blockchain and Artificial Intelligence :robot:
+Always eager to learn something new!

 ## My values